Apply for Federal Consistency Review

 Contact us for help with the federal permitting process.

-When the application is submitted, DLCD has 14 days to review it for completeness.
-When the application is complete, a 30-day comment period occurs, which is sometimes in conjunction with the federal agency comment period.
+When the application is submitted using the OCMP Federal Consistency Portal, DLCD has 30 days to review it for completeness.
+When the application is complete, a comment period occurs, which is sometimes in conjunction with the federal agency comment period.
 DLCD must concur with or object to the applicant's consistency certification within six months (180 days), unless DLCD and the applicant mutually agree in writing to stay the six-month consistency review period.
 Oregon Administrative Rule 660-035-0050 requires the applicant obtain state and local authorizations/permits to demonstrate consistency.
 Obtaining these authorizations or permits is the best way to demonstrate alignment with the Program.
 If the applicant has not obtained these documents within the 180 day review period and chooses not to sign a stay agreement, the review will likely conclude with an objection letter from DLCD.

 All decisions are issued with standard conditions that are added to the federal permit when it is issued.
 DLCD may place additional conditions within a decision to bring the project in line with Program policies that must be added to the federal permit when it is issued.
 If the federal agency or the applicant disagree with the decision, they can appeal to the Secretary of Commerce within 30 days.